13 'Apple One' stories

 - Mac with macOS Big Sur 11.1 or later.

 Apple Fitness+ for instance requires an Apple Watch Series 3 or later.
-It’s possible to access Apple Music and Apple TV+ through the Android or web apps.
+It’s possible to access Apple Music and Apple TV+ through Android devices or web apps.

 Can I get more iCloud storage?

 Yes, you can.
-It’s possible to have 4TB of iCloud storage with the Apple One + standalone iCloud subscription.
+It’s possible to have 4TB of iCloud storage with the Apple One plus a standalone iCloud subscription.
 As already explained, every Apple One plan comes with a different storage option for iCloud.
 If you need more, you can pay extra:

 - $0.99/month for 50GB;